 TOTAL SEMESTER HOURS REQUIRED: 36 HRS

 Additional Graduation Requirements

-- Students must satisfactorily complete the minimum number of credit hours specified by the graduate degree program.
+- Students must satisfactorily complete the minimum 36 credit hours.

-- A grade of B or higher must be earned in all School Counseling Program graduate courses used as prerequisites and each core courses.
+- A grade of B or higher must be earned in all College of Education graduate courses used as prerequisites and each program course.

 - Overall GPA of 3.0 or higher in all work attempted.